mjhillyer/Watchtower-Deploy/images/watchtower-f/README.md

-# Watchtower-F on Docker
+# Watchtower:Flow on Docker
-Docker image for Watchtower-F, built with Ubuntu 20.04.
+Docker image for Watchtower:Flow, built with Ubuntu 20.04.

 The current version is intended for testing local image builds for demonstration and testing purposes.